Mayukh-Jain/FOSSEE_Internship_2026/README.md

 # Chem-Vis: Full-Stack Data Visualization Platform

-Chem-Vis is a comprehensive, full-stack application designed for uploading, analyzing, and visualizing chemical equipment data.
-It features a robust backend API, a dynamic web interface, and a native desktop client, demonstrating a complete end-to-end software development and deployment workflow.
+Chem-Vis is a dual-interface data intelligence platform designed to bridge the gap between cloud-based analytics and local desktop utility for chemical equipment datasets.
+Developed as a screening task for the FOSSEE 2026 Internship, it demonstrates a modern decoupled architecture.

+The platform solves the common researcher dilemma: needing the accessibility of a web dashboard for quick data inspection, while requiring the offline capability and reporting power of a native desktop application.

 ---